QuanjiaZhong/QuanjiaZhong.github.io/_pages/about.md

 # 🏧 Funded Grants
 - *Sole PI* “Predictability of Tropical Cyclone Intensity and Its Influence Mechanism”, National Natural Science Foundation of China (NSFC), 01/01/2022-12/31/2024.
 - *Sole PI* “Application of the Nonlinear Local Lyapunov Vectors in the Tropical Cyclone Ensemble prediction”, Shanghai Typhoon Research Fund, 11/01/2021-12/31/2023.

-# 🗣️ Conferences, Workshops and Symposia
-- Has tropical cyclone track prediction reached the predictability limit?
-Asia Oceania Geosciences Society (AOGS) 22th Annual Meeting.
-26 July to 2 August 2025 Singapore, Singapore. (**Invited Talk**)
-- Land-sea contrast leading to a speedup of landfalling tropical cyclones.
-Asia Oceania Geosciences Society (AOGS) 21th Annual Meeting.
-22 to 28 June 2024 Pyeongchang, South Korea. (**Invited Talk**)
-- Impact of the low wavenumber structure in the initial vortex wind analyses on the prediction of the intensification of Hurricane Patricia (2015).
-The 28th International Union of Geodesy and Geophysics (IUGG) General Assembly.
-11 to 20 July 2023 Berlin, Germany.
-(Poster)
-- Predictability of Tropical Cyclone Intensity over the Western North Pacific using the IBTrACS dataset.
-European Geosciences Union (EGU) General Assembly.
-8 to 14 April 2018 Vienna, Austria.
-(Poster)
-- Application of the Nonlinear Local Lyapunov Exponent in Studies of the Predictability of Tropical Cyclone Track.
-Asia Oceania Geosciences Society (AOGS) 12th Annual Meeting.
-2 to 7 August 2015 Singapore.
-(Oral)

 # 🌟 Research Highlights